Saed Soheili

 Saed Soheili (ساعد سهیلی; born February 19, 1988) is an Iranian actor.
-He is best known for his acting in Guidance Patrol (2012), A Few Cubic Meters of Love (2014), Crazy Rook (2014) and Lottery (2018).
+He is best known for his roles in Guidance Patrol (2012), A Few Cubic Meters of Love (2014), Crazy Rook (2014), Bridge of Sleep (2016), Lottery (2018), and Day Zero (2020).

 Early life

 Soheili was born in Mashhad, the son of Iranian director Saeed Soheili.
 His brother Sina, and his two sisters, Sara and Saba, are active in the field of cinema, television and theater.
 Soheili began his work at age 14 with a short role in Shab-e Brehne, directed by his father.
 He was also behind the scenes in some of his father's work.
 He has a bachelor of graphic art from the Islamic Azad University.

 His first professional role was in a play for a television film by Javad Ezzati.

-Soheili is married to Gloria Hardy, a French actress who appeared in the Kimia series.
+Soheili is married to Gloria Hardy, an Iranian-French actress born to an Iranian mother and French father who appeared in the Kimia series.

 Saed Soheili was refused entry by the UAE government following the release of Lottery at the 36th Fajr Film Festival.